Code-Dearman/mental-health-project/README.md

 - Using landscape display on mobile devices causes the subheading in the hero section to clash with the nav bar and information section.

 - When clicking a link in the top nav bar the nav bar will cover the section heading.

+- Font colour of the quote citation needs adjusting as the contrast is poor against the background.

 ## Deployment